Today, I wanted to talk to you about a sewing technique that I particularly like to use in my projects, especially for more delicate fabrics.

 - Place the two pieces of fabric to be joined wrong sides together.

-- Stitch your first seam 5mm from the edge
+- Sew your first seam 5mm from the edge.

-- Press open your seam with an iron and then flatten them
+- Press your seam open with an iron, then flatten the seam allowances.

-- and stitch a second time 5mm from the edge of your fabric.
+- Sew a second time 5mm from the edge of your fabric.
 The first seam is enclosed within the second.

-There you go, now you know everything about the English seam!
-Want to try?
+There you go, you now know everything about the English seam!
+Want to try it?